 ETHICAL APPROVAL:

 Since this study was conducted on mudskipper diversity and their community assemblage, we released the collected specimens in live conditions into their natural environment after their morphological identification.
-Thus ethics committee was not required.
+Thus, ethics committee was not required.

 COMPETING INTERESTS DISCLAIMER:

 Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.